-SPAG invitation for the Blogger’s Meet helped us to initiate and educate the bloggers, Young Mothers ‘On The First 1000 days for a Creative Mind’
+At the Blogger’s Meet organised by SPAG to initiate and educate the bloggers and young mothers ‘On Importance of Nutrition in The First 1000 days for a Creative Mind’

 The first two years of your baby’s life are more important than we know